-15. Facilitating Large Parcels
+16. Facilitating Large Parcels

 The City will facilitate land divisions, lot-line adjustments, and specific plans resulting in parcel sizes that encourage affordable multiple-family housing development projects.
-The City will work with property owners and non-profit developers to target and mark the availability of
+The City will work with property owners and non-profit developers to target and mark the availability of sites with the best potential for development.
+In addition, the City will offer the following incentives for the development of affordable housing, including but not limited to:

-- Streamlining and expediting the approval process for land division for projects that include affordable housing units, with priority given to those projects with units available to extremely low-income households, farmworkers, and large households (3 and 4-bedroom units); - Deferral or waiver of fees related to the subdivision for projects affordable to lowerincome households, with priority given to those projects with units available to extremely low-income households, farmworkers, and large households (3 and 4bedroom units), subject to availability of funds as determined by the City; - Provide technical assistance to acquire funding; and - Modification of development requirements.
+Streamlining and expediting the approval process for land division for projects that include affordable housing units, with priority given to those projects with units available to extremely low-income households, farmworkers, and large households (3 and 4-bedroom units);

+- Deferral or waiver of fees related to the subdivision for projects affordable to lowerincome households, with priority given to those projects with units available to extremely low-income households, farmworkers, and large households (3 and 4bedroom units), subject to availability of funds as determined by the City; - Provide technical assistance to acquire funding; and - Modification of development requirements.